Adyen/adyen-commercetools/extension/docs/Restore.md

 Restore feature requires additional configuration.
 Please [submit a support request](https://www.adyen.help/hc/en-us/requests/new) for the required setup.

+In your request please specify which offset type you are choosing and which climate action project you would like to support.
+The following are available:

+1. Offset type:
+   - the delivery of purchases or
+   - the entire lifecycle of purchases

+2. Climate action project:
+   - forestry projects or
+   - renewable energy projects

 ## Requesting offset costs

 To request offset costs via our integration, you need to set the `getCarbonOffsetCostsRequest` custom field to your existing commercetools payment or create a payment right away with the custom field set.
 We recommend to request offset costs before [Step 5: Make a payment](./WebComponentsIntegrationGuide.md/#step-5-make-a-payment).